ZXBK/Input-file-for-OrthoVenn2/README.md

 nohup orthofinder -f /in/ -t 20 -a 20 -M msa &
 ```
 - faa should be in directory: /in
-- The OG files will be in: /in/OrthoFinder/Results_Oct04/Orthogroup_Sequences/
+- The OGs file included more than two sequences(accroding to OGs definition) will be stored in: /in/OrthoFinder/Results_Oct04/MultipleSequenceAlignments/  (those OG...fa)

 ---